dinochecker

 Synonyms: None known

-The most recent common ancestor of Tazoudasaurus and Saltasaurus and all its descendants.
+The most recent common ancestor of Tazoudasaurus and Saltasaurus, and all of its descendants.

 About